 Fraud allegations are serious business.
 Whether you’re accused of identity theft, financial fraud, or another white-collar crime, the consequences can be severe, ranging from significant fines to lengthy prison sentences.
 If you’re facing these charges in Kansas City, you need a clear strategy and a strong legal defense.

-At Sandage Law, we deliver results, and we have over sixty years of combined courtroom experience.
+At Sandage Law LCC, we deliver results, and we have over sixty years of combined courtroom experience.
 Let’s break down the essentials of fraud cases and the potential defenses that can protect your rights and future.

 Fraud typically involves intentional deception for personal gain or to cause harm to others.
 Common types of fraud include: